 Who would say no to making new friends?
 Oppikoppi is filled with thousands of weird and wonderful people from all over the country who have loads in common with you.
 After all, we’re all going for the love of music!

-Whether it’s someone standing next to you waiting for a band to start, a fellow drinker in the bar queue or someone who’s wandering around looking for their tent, stop and talk to some of them and you may end up with a new best friend!
+Whether it’s someone standing next to you waiting for a band to start, a fellow drinker in the bar queue or someone who’s wandering around looking for their tent, stop and talk to some of them and you may end up with a new bestie.

 Some of the greatest Oppikoppi memories are made while trying to hunt down your campsite.
 However, this is not a good enough reason to wipe your memory and forget where your temporary tented home is.
-Street names are clearly marked and we suggest that you memorise your location (or at least write it on your arm).
+Street names are clearly marked and it will be to your benefit to memorise your location (or at least write it on your arm).

 A flag, some tinsel or some colourful Christmas lights chucked into a tree can be your saving grace when trying to find your tent.
 Don’t forget to take a torch!